itsqal/demo-git/README.md

-This is my first project a.k.a version 1

-This is an addition of version 1
+This is version 2 of README !!